 As you would have found out by now, Cairns is known for many things.
 One of the absolute best things to do in Cairns Australia is to go hiking.
 There are hundreds, if not thousands of epic rainforest trails in the vicinity of Cairns, leading to epic waterfalls, mountain viewpoints and epic sunset spots.
 In my opinion, going hiking is one of the best activities in Cairns!

-I have compiled a huge list of all of the best hiking trails in Cairns which you will find here.
+For a complete guide, check out my huge list of all of the best hiking trails in Cairns.
 Otherwise, below are a few of my favourites close to town.

 The Mt William hike is a very little-known trail that branches off from Smiths Track near Stoney Creek, just north of Cairns.